rsvim/rfc/2-JavascriptEngine.md

 [Vim](https://www.vim.org/) uses [vimscript](https://www.vim.org/scripts/), which has very limited language features and performance, and documentation is quite rough.
 While [Neovim](https://neovim.io/) uses [lua](https://www.lua.org/) (running on [LuaJIT](https://luajit.org/)) for much richer language features and great performance.
 It's so obvious and no need to prove, with a more powerful script language, the community can develop much more feature-rich plugins and provide more functions close to the modern text editors such as [Visual Studio Code](https://code.visualstudio.com/), even IDE editing experiences.

+Introducing third-party scripting languages is always a trend in (Neo)VIM's history.
+In the old days before Neovim appeared, people use [python](https://www.python.org/) and javascript on [node.js](https://nodejs.org/) to achieve more complex features in their plugins: code-complete, async code lint running in background, etc. After Neovim brings lua, people still keep integrating third-party lua libraries for more features, such as async support via [luv](https://github.com/luvit/luv) (which brings a strong sense of separation when developing async scripts).

-But when comparing with Javascript, one of the most successful programming languages, lua still lacks in below aspects:
+The whole reason is simply because: both of vimscript and lua still lack many modern language features to achieve the real power.
+That's why RSVIM choose Javascript, one of the most successful scripting languages.
+When comparing with js, lua still lacks in below aspects:

 - It doesn't support many modern language features:
   - Async/await.